 Envisioning Waipahu to be one of the most technologically intelligent towns in Hawaii

 Vea was born and raised in the Kingdom of Tonga the only remaining Monarchy in the South Pacific.
-He attended primary school in a government public school and then switched to private school until he graduated from high school.
-His passion for learning was biology and chemistry; however, he was gifted as a young artist and graphic designer.
+He attended primary school in a government public school.
+He switched to a private school until he graduated from high school.
+His passion for learning was math, biology and chemistry.
+Also, he believed "art" was his gift from God.
+He loved to draw and became a young graphic designer.
 Because his art skills were needed in society, Vea went to school and then provided art services in the evening when needed.
 His art skills and talents were beneficial for government entities, local businesses, students, and families.

 Vea's parents came from a poor family, but the value of education was cultivated with faith in God, hard work, and love for others by his grandparents.
 His parents were school duxes of their high schools and subsequently became public primary school teachers in Tonga.
 His parents never had a chance to attend college, but they kept the value of education and understood the importance of higher education for a better way of life and for helping others.

 Vea was blessed with an opportunity to study biology and chemistry at the University of the South Pacific (USP) in the Fiji Islands.
 After two years, Vea returned to Tonga and went on a full-time mission for his Church in the New Zealand Wellington Mission.
 At the end of Vea's mission, he returned with honor and was subsequently blessed with an opportunity to further his education here in Hawaii.